mezbauddin/ConditionalAccessPolicyTool/README.md

 This tool leverages the **Microsoft Graph PowerShell SDK** to provide a seamless experience for managing and analyzing Conditional Access Policies.
 ```

-This **README.md** is structured to provide clear instructions, features, examples, and use cases, making it user-friendly for anyone exploring the tool.
-Let me know if you need further refinements!